10N4/poker/documentation/API_DEFINITION.md

 # Definition of REST API
 All requests are sent to `/server/controller/rest.php`.

-With every request, also the `authenticationID` is transmitted as a cookie.
+With every request, also the `authentication_id` is transmitted as a cookie.

 ## GET
 For `GET` requests, the server returns a JSON.